-What duties are owed to an Invitee?
+What duties are owed to an invitee?

 The owner (or whoever is in control of the premises) owes you, as an invitee, the duty to not only warn about or make safe unreasonably dangerous conditions which they actually know about, but also they owe you the duty to reasonably inspect for and discover unreasonably dangerous conditions then provide warning or make them safe.
-You still have the right to a cause of action if the dangerous condition was open and obvious, but the defendant can argue that some percentage (up to 100%) of your injuries were your own fault – that you were also negligent.
+You still have the right to a cause of action if the dangerous condition was open and obvious, but the defendant can argue that some percentage (up to 100%) of your slip and fall injuries were your own fault – that you were also negligent.
 It’s ultimately up to the jury to assign percentages of fault if the parties can’t negotiate and agree themselves.